Skip to main content

 • Determine the function of the ARPKD protein (called fibrocystin or polyductin): The University of Maryland team has recently developed animal and cell culture systems that can be used to model the human disease and the ARPKD protein’s function.
 Preliminary studies at University of Maryland suggest that fibrocystin and the polycystins may work together as a complex to ensure proper formation of the kidney tubule.

-• Use Simple Systems to study PKD Proteins: We have developed a fruit fly with mutations in the PKD2 gene.
+• Use simple systems to study PKD proteins: We have developed a fruit fly with mutations in the PKD2 gene.
 University of Maryland investigators are using this simple system to examine how PKD proteins reach the tip of the cilium.

 PKD Publications